donniekramer8/Final-Project/README.md

 To do that, copy the protein sequence "without the '-' at the end" and paste it into the box at this page: https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome

+Finally, hit the blue BLAST button at the bottom.
 It might take a minute, but it will show you if your ORF is indeed a protein-coding gene!